infotexture/ot-mkdocs-demo/docs/parameters/dita-command-arguments.md

     Specifies the path of the output directory; the path can be absolute or relative to the current directory.

-    This argument corresponds to the common parameter output.dir.
+    This option corresponds to the common parameter [output.dir](parameters-base.md#output.dir).

     By default, the output is written to the out subdirectory of the current directory.

 -   **--filter=files**